What are Flexible Budgets?

 - In the fashion industry, fashion trend changes frequently.
 And a flexible budget that accommodates the difference in the various components of the cost to accommodate changing trends is always preferable.

 - For some ventures, the factor of production is not available all the time.
 Here, the level of activity varies according to their availability.
 In such a situation, a flexible budget is of great help in determining the level of production and budget therefor.

-- Flexible budgets act as a benchmark by setting expenditure at various levels of activity.
+- Flexible budgets act as a benchmark by setting expenditures at various levels of activity.
 And the estimates of expenses developed via a flexible budget helps in comparing the actual cost incurred for that level of activity.
 Hence any variance identified helps in better planning and controlling.